Dasein: Meaning

 Heidegger also saw the question of Dasein as extending beyond the realms disclosed by positive science or in the history of metaphysics.
-“Scientific research is not the only manner of Being which this entity can have, nor is it the one which lies closest.
-Moreover, Dasein itself has a special distinctiveness as compared with other entities; [...] it is ontically distinguished by the fact that, in its very Being, that Being is an issue for it.”
-Being and Time stressed the ontological difference between entities and the being of entities: “Being is always the Being of an entity.”
+"Scientific research is not the only manner of Being which this entity can have, nor is it the one which lies closest.
+Moreover, Dasein itself has a special distinctiveness as compared with other entities; [...] it is ontically distinguished by the fact that, in its very Being, that Being is an issue for it."
+Being and Time stressed the ontological difference between entities and the being of entities: "Being is always the Being of an entity."
 Establishing this difference is the general motif running through Being and Time.

 Some scholars disagree with this interpretation, however, arguing that for Heidegger Dasein denoted a structured awareness or an institutional "way of life".
-Others suggest that Heidegger's early insistence on the ontological priority of Dasein was muted in his post-war writings.
+Others in turn suggested that Heidegger's early insistence on the ontological priority of Dasein was muted in his post-war writings.